Skip to Main Navigation

 Overview

-Natural resources provide jobs for hundreds of millions of people, and sustains billions more.
-When managed well, renewable natural resources, watersheds, productive landscapes, and seascapes provide the foundation for sustained inclusive growth, food security, poverty reduction, and human wellbeing.
+Natural resources provide jobs for hundreds of millions of people, and sustain billions more.
+When managed well, nature can provide the foundation for sustained growth, food security, poverty reduction, and human wellbeing.

-The triple environmental crises of climate change, nature loss, and pollution are already beginning to reverse decades of development progress in some countries, and slow progress in others.
-Economic development and growth can no longer happen at the expense of the planet’s natural capital.
-Addressing the drivers of environmental degradation and the loss of nature is essential to ending poverty on a livable planet.
+Nature loss, pollution, and degraded lands and seas are beginning to reverse decades of development progress.
+Addressing environmental degradation and the loss of nature is essential to ending poverty on a livable planet.

-A healthy environment is also key to ensure that people can lead healthy and productive lives, and that public and private resources can be invested in advancing development instead of remediating pollution.
-The world’s ecosystems further regulate the air, water, and soil on which we all depend, and form a unique and cost-effective buffer against extreme weather events and climate change.
+A healthy environment is also key in ensuring that people can lead healthy and productive lives, and that public and private resources can be invested in advancing development outcomes.
+The world’s ecosystems regulate the air, water, and soil on which we all depend, and form a unique and cost-effective buffer against extreme weather events.

 In Depth